munch-group/slurm-jupyter/docs/source/resources.rst

 Running time
 ------------------

 The default time available on is 5 hours.
-If you want your to be allowed to run for up to 11 hours before slurm cancels your job, you can execute it like this using the `--time` or `-t` option:
+If you want your to be allowed to run for up to 11 hours before slurm cancels your job, you can execute it like this using the ``--time`` or ``-t`` option:

 .. code-block:: bash

     slurm-jupyter.py -t 11:00:00

-The time format is like this `days-hours:minutes:seconds`.
+The time format is like this: ``days-hours:minutes:seconds``.

 Memory
 ------------------

-The default amount of memory available is 8g.
+The default amount of memory available is eight gigabytes.
 You can specify any other amount in kilo, mega or giga (k, m, or g).

-To specify that you want 4g of memory available on the slurn node you use the `--total-memory` option (or its short form `-m`):
+To specify that you want 4g of memory available on the slurn node you use the ``--total-memory`` option (or its short form ``-m``):

 .. code-block:: bash

     slurm-jupyter.py -m 4g

-As a guide to how much memmory you are using, `slurm-jupyter` will show a gaugue with regularly updated with current and max memory usage:
+As a guide to how much memmory you are using, ``slurm-jupyter`` will show a gaugue with regularly updated with current and max memory usage: